 The trail is not well-established through here and was full of blackberry brambles that pick at your legs.
 These blackberries were no longer welcome to us in our state of fatigue!
 I had to use my poles to push them out of the way so I could pass through.
 Needless to say, we didn't stop to pick and eat any!

 My knee started to feel better through here, as it actually hurt less to walk uphill.
-It was all about painful extension, which I needed need to do to climb.
+It was all about painful extension, which I did not need to do to climb.
 But it was still stiff and sore.

 I was even having feelings of not recommending the San Salvador at all, because of the poor maintenance of the trails, the difficulty of the stages and of course, my knee and mental state at the moment.

 At 8.49 kilometers (10.14 from Pajares or 23.62 kilometers from Poladura), climb up to this funky old house with a terrace and pause and enjoy the view.
-This terrace is only about 3/4 kilometers from the turnoff below.
+This terrace is only about 3/4 kilometers from the turnoff lower down.

 In the valley below, you can see the national highway, the railroad tracks and the town of Puente de Los Fierros from this terrace.